 Suddenly the monotonous workplace, the land without poles, transformed into a severely bipolar world.
 Slowly but surely, lines of allegiance began to take shape and harden.
 Those seeking perfection, sobriety and commitment gravitated towards Zenia.
 The haberdashers, the laggards and the time-killers started camping with the natural leader, Nina.
 There were no vacancies of the non-aligned kind making it tough for derelicts like me.
 But, in a kind move, Zenia stepped out and put her mark on my hump, confirming my creed.
 It helped greatly that she was allotted a flat in the same building as mine.
 It would change my commuting life for those few days from painful grinds to memorable evenings.

 Zenia and I travelled separately in the mornings due to different reporting times at the office.
 However, I would finish work early and wait for her in the evenings.
 This did upset my old schedule and I started missing the usual 06:15 local train often.
 I preferred that train because of the group of fellow-commuters who had become travel-mates to me.
-They would take the same train from the origin point and manage to occupy the same door in the same first class compartment, always reserving a foothold for me.
-Getting into locals other than that was Guerrilla warfare of sorts.
+They would take the same train from the origin point and manage to occupy the same door frame in the same first class compartment, always reserving a foothold for me.
+Getting into locals other than that was Lumberjack wrestling of sorts.
 For one, I was always boarding at midpoint and that too, during peak traffic hours.
 Add to that, my fondness of stuffing my bag with a DSLR camera and a couple of hardbound books, and my misery was compounded by factors.